 All in all, it was a fantastic trip.
-Although I had bad days and sometimes missed having people I knew around me, the people I met there were amazingly interesting and diverse.
-The landscapes, the food, the bus rides along curvy roads that made you grateful to arrive in one piece were certainly experiences I’ll never forget.
+I won’t deny that I had bad days and sometimes missed having people I knew around me.
+However, the people I met there were amazingly interesting and diverse.
+The landscapes, the food, the bus rides along curvy roads.
+Those were all things that made me grateful to arrive in one piece.
+Those are certainly experiences I’ll never forget.

 Solo Travel in Central America: Full Travel Route